-The Humanist Discussion Group meets the second and fourth Tuesdays of each month from 7:00 p.m to 8:30 p.m. at the Unitarian Universalist Fellowship at Stony Brook, 380 Nicolls Road, E. Setauket, NY 11733.
-These are two separate discussion groups, generally with different topics.
+The Humanist Discussion Group meets the first and third Tuesdays of each month from 7:00 p.m to 8:30 p.m. at the Unitarian Universalist Fellowship at Stony Brook, 380 Nicolls Road, E. Setauket, NY 11733.
 You are welcome to attend one or both meetings each month.

-Information about upcoming meetings of the Humanist Discussion Group may be found at Upcoming Events and News on the UUFSB home page.
-April meeting dates will be April 8 and April 22.
+Information about upcoming meetings of the Humanist Discussion Group may generally be found at Upcoming Events and News on the UUFSB home page.

 The structure of a meeting consists of: